Home - Site map - Genève - Genf - Ginevra

 Geneva’s open air markets offer a great alternative to the high priced world of retail as well as a chance to mingle with the locals.
 Bargaining is generally appropriate for non food items if done with a smile.

-Plaine de Plainpalais – The largest outdoor flea market Geneva where locals go to hawk their old and often valuable ‘junk’, be it paintings, records, dish sets, antiques or vintage clothing.
-Tuesdays, Fridays and Sunday from 08:00 to 17:00.
+Plaine de Plainpalais – The largest outdoor flea market Geneva where locals go to hawk their old and often valuable 'junk', be it paintings, records, dish sets, antiques or vintage clothing.
+Wednesdays and Saturday from 08:00 to 17:00.

 Boulevard Helvetique – Outdoor farmers market with fresh fruit and vegetables from local farmers.
 Wednesday and Saturday mornings only.